sakuralily11/opennotes-error-detection/README.md

 In our pipeline, initializing a `Patient` instance constructs a 3-tiered tree with bidirectional edges between nodes so that we can trace back from, e.g. a `Sentence` instance to `Patient`.

+### Demo via Anvil

+We created a demo, which is available through Anvil.
+To run the demo, run the `MIMIC Pipeline for Demo.ipynb` notebook.
+This will load all models and link the notebook to this [Anvil app](https://conflict-classifier.anvil.app).

+For full implementation of the app, see [here](https://anvil.works/build#clone:ZY7LJ3KQDIXNU7FW=CSMDOUKOFUVV5D5KCR3DPFKJ).